Azure/Industrial-IoT/modules/src/Microsoft.Azure.IIoT.Modules.OpcUa.Publisher/src/Schemas/schema_spec.md

 - `s` - string based NodeIds -  (RegEx matches UTF-8 character set)

 Each of these NodeId types has a discrete regular expression to ensure a well formed document.
-Note that the `string` type NodeId regular expression encludes all UTF-8 characters, only excluding a few common control characters; it is likely that this check is NOT comprehensive and edge cases should be submitted as issues against this repository.
+Note that the `string` type NodeId regular expression includes all UTF-8 characters, only excluding a few common control characters; it is likely that this check is NOT comprehensive and edge cases should be submitted as issues against this repository.